 For all of these reasons, we believe it is our duty to ensure that the labor of our artisans humanizes and enriches them the more that they work, rather than commodifies and impoverishes them.

 - All of our pieces are made from 100% organic, locally sourced and handmade materials without the use of any toxic dyes.
 We do this to protect the environment from harmful chemicals and to boycott the destructive cotton and wool industries, as well as the tremendous pollution caused by the synthetic fabric industry.

 - Our entire workflow is plastic free, and we reject any single-use plastics in all aspects of our work, even beyond packaging.

 - Our production process is as energy-efficient as possible, relying for nearly every task on human power, rather than electricity.

-When it comes to our fabric, we are working on cutting synthetic materials completely out of our production, to reduce the growing destruction of plastic microfibers in our water systems.
-Our wool is local and hand-woven, and our tunics are currently a blend of organic cotton and viscose.
-We are also trying to offer wool products that rely on natural colors produced by sheep, rather than injecting them with toxic dyes which are bad for the earth and our health.
-With time, we hope to introduce natural plant-based dyes into our products as well, and we would appreciate any suggestions or advice.
+When it comes to our fabric, our wool is local and hand-woven, and our women's tunics are currently a blend of organic cotton and viscose, which we will discontinue once we sell all premade stock.
+Some of our linings are currently made with synthetic blends, as we await a partnership with organic cotton artisanal weavers to provide our lining.
+We also primarily offer wool products that rely on natural colors produced by sheep, rather than injecting them with toxic dyes which are bad for the earth and our health.
+We continue to experiment with natural plant-based dyes, which are available upon request.